WAVE Web Accessibility Tool Tutorial: How to Use WAVE Chrome and Firefox Extension

 - Is it clear what element is in focus while you use the keyboard access?

-- Make sure that all functions are available via keyboard only (do not use mouse)
+- Make sure that all functions are available via keyboard only (do not use the mouse)

-- Make sure that information is visible when display setting is changed to High Contrast modes.
+- Make sure that information is visible when the display setting is changed to High Contrast modes.

 - Make sure that screen reading tools can read all the text available and every picture/Image have corresponding alternate text associated with it.

 - Make sure that product defined keyboard actions do not affect accessibility keyboard shortcuts.

 Web accessibility offers many opportunities for disabled users.
 However, we have to acknowledge the fact that it is difficult to provide full access for every kind of disabilities or difficulties that could prevent a user from reaching the content of a website.

 Steps can be taken but it might not be 100%.
 If we follow the standards outlined in this article from the initial stage of the development, we can easily create an accessible website for most users.